The-SMTSci/FlexSpec1/Code/bin/README.rst

 trim        - Given a region described in FITS/NOAO/pro tradition
               of, say the DATASEC keyword; trim the images.
               A prefix is prepended to files, so originals and other are kept.
-Prefix defaults to 't_'.
+Prefix defaults to "t_".

               The region is for FITS images (ala ds9).
 The coordinates are 1-s based (ala FORTRAN).
 The splat ('*' asterisk) stands in for the whole axis, or a part of the range of an axis.

-              Example: [600:*,500,700] removes the left side and keeps the middle 500-700 inclusive rows.
+              Example: "[600:*,500,700]" removes the left side and keeps the middle 500-700 inclusive rows.

-              Created to chop a star trace and some sky region from huge CMOS cameras.
+              Created to chop a star trace and some sky region from huge CMOS camera's images.

               A logical/physical WCS is added to allow ds9 to say how the trimmed image related back to its original.